 Chemung Valley Audubon Society's local Saturday morning bird walks, that are lead by our statistician Bill Ostrander, are for beginners and advanced birders.
 All of these walks are extremely enjoyable and educational.
-Chemung Valley Audubon Society now funds and directs the Nature Strollers program, originally started and directed by the Horseheads Family Resource Center.
+Chemung Valley Audubon Society now funds and directs the Little Tots Nature Walk program, originally started and directed by the Horseheads Family Resource Center.
 We work in conjunction with Tanglewood Nature Center and Museum and Friends of the Chemung River Watershed.
 These walks are for families with young children and help the children learn skills that prepare them for school.
-Nature Strollers also helps foster an appreciation for nature in the children and their families.
+Little Tots Nature Walk also helps foster an appreciation for nature in the children and their families.
 We also take several day trips during the year such as watching songbird and raptor banding at Braddock Bay in the spring and our late summer day trip to Montezuma National Wildlife Refuge, where we look for a variety of gorgeous birds.

 We want to invite you, the nature loving public, to join us and enjoy the many educational and recreational opportunities that we offer.